Dr Alice Jorgensen MA, PhD, (York)Assistant Professor; Head of Sophisters

 Research and Teaching Interests

 My primary area of teaching and research is Old English literature, both poetry and prose.
-My current research focuses on emotions in Old English and I have published on shame, especially in the works of Ælfric, and on emotional performance and emotion discourse in various texts, as well as being lead editor of the 2015 Ashgate volume Anglo-Saxon Emotions: Reading the Heart in Old English Language, Literature and Culture.
+My current research focuses on emotions in Old English.
+I am in the final stages of work on a book entitled Emotional Practice in Old English Literature, to be published by Boydell and Brewer.
+In the past, I have published on shame, especially in the works of Ælfric, and on emotional performance and emotion discourse in various texts, as well as being lead editor of the 2015 Ashgate volume Anglo-Saxon Emotions: Reading the Heart in Old English Language, Literature and Culture.
 Earlier research concentrated on the Anglo-Saxon Chronicle and on representations of violence.

 I teach broadly across Old and Middle English with some enjoyable ventures into more recent periods.
 I teach introductory modules on Old English for both undergraduates and postgraduates.
-At sophister (third- and fourth-year) level I offer a range of modules, varying them from year to year, including Beowulf, Women in Medieval Literature, Passions of the Past: Emotions in Old English Literature, and a module on Arthurian literature that reaches from the very earliest sources to selected twentieth-century texts.
-At Master’s level I am a long-standing contributor to the core courses on the MPhil in Medieval Languages, Literatures and Cultures and to options on Old English and Arthurian Literature and have supervised dissertations on various aspects of Old and Middle English literature and medievalism.
+At sophister (third- and fourth-year) level I offer a range of modules, varying them from year to year, including Beowulf, Women in Medieval Literature, Passions of the Past: Emotions in Old English Literature, and J. R. R. Tolkien.
+At Master’s level, I contribute to the MPhil in Medieval Studies and the MPhil in Modern and Contemporary Literary Studies and have supervised dissertations on various aspects of Old and Middle English literature, medievalism, and fantasy literature.

-I have held a number of administrative and pastoral posts within College, including being director of the MPhil in Medieval Languages, Literatures and Cultures from 2010-14.
-I was Director of Undergraduate Teaching and Learning in the School of English from 2017-19.
-I am currently a College Tutor.
+I have held a number of administrative and pastoral posts within College, including being director of the MPhil in Medieval Languages, Literatures and Cultures from 2010-14 and Director of Undergraduate Teaching and Learning in the School of English from 2017-19.
+I have been a College Tutor since 2011.

-I would be interested in enquiries from research students wishing to work on any aspect of Old English literature, or on Arthurian or emotions history topics in Middle English.
+I would be interested in enquiries from research students wishing to work on any aspect of Old English literature, or on emotions history topics in Middle English.